 The Connected Coast project, a joint venture between the Strathcona Regional District (SRD) and CityWest, will bring high-speed fibre-optic Internet accessibility to 139 rural, remote and First Nation coastal communities – along the BC coast from north of Prince Rupert, to Haida Gwaii, south to Vancouver, and around Vancouver Island.

 The impact of the project and the opportunities it will provide to these communities will be enormous.
-Access to reliable high-speed internet and cell phone service means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
+Access to reliable high-speed internet service means that residents will be able to access online learning and health services, emergency notifications, news and participate in online discussions and sharing.
 It will also open new economic development opportunities for residents who will be able to work remotely and participate on e-commerce and online business development.

 High Speed Internet Arrives Soon to SRD Communities

 The Strathcona Regional District (SRD) and partner CityWest, a rural and small community telecommunication specialist, has secured financing and in some communities has been awarded grant funding to build the last mile infrastructure necessary to get the fibre from the Connected Coast landing sites to homes and businesses in the Strathcona Regional District.

 CityWest will bring urban-quality and reliable Internet, phone and television services to SRD residents.
 Their high-speed Internet, TV and phone services will be delivered through the communities of Quadra Island, Cortes Island, Tahsis, Gold River, Zeballos, Ehattesaht First Nation, Ka:’yu:’k’t’h’/Che:k:tles7et’h’ First Nations, Walters Cove, Sayward Valley and Sayward, by connecting directly to the Connected Coast undersea fibre optic project.

 Partnerships and funding for other First Nation neighbourhoods located in the SRD will also be pursued.